SawyerHood/draw-a-ui/README.md

 This is an app that uses tldraw and the gpt-4-vision api to generate html based on a wireframe you draw.

+> I'm currently working on a hosted version of draw-a-ui.
+You can join the waitlist at [draw-a-ui.com](https://draw-a-ui.com).
+The core of it will always be open source and available here.

 ![A demo of the app](./demo.gif)

 This works by just taking the current canvas SVG, converting it to a PNG, and sending that png to gpt-4-vision with instructions to return a single html file with tailwind.